(941) 497-2934 ◊ Fax: (941) 295-7462

 2143 S. Tamiami Trail • Venice, FL 34293 • email@example.com

-You only get one chance to make a good impression!
+You only get one chance to make a first impression!
 A well designed logo is vital for any business, club or

 organization.
 Every time you hand out a business card, your logo should be the first thing they see to connect you with your brand.